hyiltiz/pashrap_en/_posts/2015-02-11-The-Bridge.md

-Everyday he woke up to find himself in a feeling that he is getting closer to his soul mate; she told herself every single night before going to bed that she will soon find the one to keep her company for the rest of her life.
+Everyday he woke up to find himself in a feeling that he is getting closer to his soul mate; she told herself every single night before going to bed that the one to keep her company for the rest of her life will soon be found.

 At last came that day.

 He was walking past a lake as bright as the sun, when he saw her for the first time of his life.
-But she felt this was the second time she was with him.
+But she had a memory as clear as the lake that it was only yesterday that she was with him.

 And each loved the other.

 Next day, she found him at the top of a mountain.
-She was sure that he was the one she needed since the beginning of time; he was certain that she is his soul mate and only she was.
+She was sure that he was the one she needed since the beginning of dawn; he was certain that she was his very soul mate since there was light.

 And each agreed to meet the other next day under a tree by the river, where the birds danced to the melody of the waters.